What is eCR?

-An overview of eCR and information about eCR Now for COVID-19, the eCR Now COVID-19 FHIR App Challenge, the eCR Now FHIR App, and eCR implementation requirements are available through the "General" menu above.
+An overview of eCR, the eCR Now FHIR App, and eCR implementation requirements are available through the "General" menu above.

 Reporting diseases and conditions of interest to public health by healthcare is required by law in all US States and Territories.
 Automating case reporting reduces provider burden and minimizes follow-up investigation phone calls and paperwork.
 It also provides information to healthcare providers from public health about an identified reportable condition that can include notices of disease outbreaks, infection control information, and next-step testing and patient management.